fhiso/sources-and-citations/creators-name.md

 Princess (彬子女王)`" shows that Akiko is spelt 彬子 rather than, say, 淳子.

-[*Note &mdash;* No special treatment is given to parentheses when determining the default *natural version* from the *bibliographic version*, so it is generally necessary to give the *natural version* explicitly.]
+{.note} No special treatment is given to parentheses when determining the default *natural version* from the *bibliographic version*, so it is generally necessary to give the *natural version* explicitly.

 ### Surname particles

-In this section, a **surname particle** refers to a short word that may appear before the main part of surname, and that may or may not be regarded as part of the surname.  [*Note &mdash;* This is not intended to be a rigorous definition.]
+In this section, a **surname particle** refers to a short word that may appear before the main part of surname, and that may or may not be regarded as part of the surname.

+{.note} This is not intended to be a rigorous definition.

 {.example} The word "de" used in French, Dutch, Spanish and Italian is an example, as is the German "von", and the Arabic prefix "al-" (<span